-- · do not achieve well in exams
+- do not achieve well in exams

 - find it difficult to maintain friendships

 - miss out on social events

 - are more likely to become involved in crime

 If you feel your child has ongoing or unresolved medical issues you are advised to approach your doctor urgently and to inform the school.
-If your concerns relate to COVID-19 we can provide support and advice.
+If necessary, we can provide support and advice.
 If there are other difficulties affecting your ability to ensure your child attends school regularly that you would like support with, we may be able to help and offer an Early Help Assessment so please contact us urgently to arrange a meeting.